layik/ntem-liberated/README.md

 NTEM dataset liberated from mdb
 ================

-Scripts to librate NTEM mdb files.
+Scripts to librate NTEM mdb files using [mdbtools](https://github.com/brianb/mdbtools).

 stats19 did a great job, this could also do a similar job.
 Let's think of non-R users too.